Federico Beltrán Masses: Venice, nocturnes, and the use of colour

 Venice provided a dramatic and fantastical background for portraits and subject paintings throughout the 1920s and early 1930s.
-His famous "beltran blue" casts the city in a romantic perpetual evening in many paintings, with mysterious figures often only partly lit, while dark shadows exaggerate their features or costumes.
+His "beltran blue" color casts the city in a romantic perpetual evening in many paintings, with mysterious figures often only partly lit, while dark shadows exaggerate their features or costumes.

 Portraiture and high society

-Beltrán Masses' portrait subjects included kings, princes, Hollywood stars, and high society figures on both sides of the Atlantic, particularly women who had defied convention and scandalized the public.
+Beltrán Masses' portrait subjects included kings, princes, Hollywood stars, and high society figures, particularly women who had defied convention and scandalized the public.

 In Paris, the coarse Catalan peasants of his youthful canvases gave way to dark-eyed gitanas and recumbent majas, wearing costumes that emphasised their feminine and seductive qualities.

 His paintings of women earned him comparisons with the poetry of Baudelaire, and he later provided the images for an illustrated edition of Les Fleurs du Mal.
 Contemporary viewers were struck by his use of colour and the mysterious, nocturnal worlds in which he set many of his subjects, while sharply illuminating principal figures.
 He often painted in a darkened room, using artificial light to emphasise the contrast between bodies and their settings.
 He placed figures against rich fabrics or, following his sojourn in Venice in 1920, in imaginary Venetian settings.